 We meet users where they are

-Contour currently supports Ingress v1 and HTTPProxy and we are working on supporting the Kubernetes Gateway API.
+Contour currently supports Ingress, HTTPProxy and the Kubernetes Gateway API.
 We don’t ask users to choose which ingress API they want to use, instead we will consider providing support for any requested types to meet users wherever they are.

 This goal is in conflict with the goal of a minimum surface area, but we realize that channeling all our users to an API which is only implemented in Contour is bad for their interoperability and limits our total addressable market.
 The idea for this goal is that we will thoughtfully consider new ingress types as they become available, and add them in if we believe it is a good idea.